yuvarajanm/NYC311s-Customer-Service-Requests-Analysis/README.md

     5.1 Whether the average response time across complaint types is similar or not (overall) 5.2 Are the type of complaint or service requested and location related?

+Note: Some plots are not visiuble in the code file please dowload and have a look at html file for getting complete analysis details